qTest supports Integration with OnDemand/Local Bugzilla (version 4.0+) and OnDemand/Local Fogbugz (version 8.1.1+) for Defect submission.

 - Select Bugzilla 4.0+ from the External Systems list.

-- Click the Add Connection button to define a connection with Bugzilla.
+- Select the Add Connection icon to define a connection with Bugzilla.

 - Enter the Connection Name, Server URL, and Account Credentials.

-- Click the Save & Configure button to finish adding the Connection and begin the Integration Configuration.
+- Select Save & Configure to finish adding the Connection and begin the Integration Configuration.

 - Turn on the Activation Status and check Active one of Connection in the list.
 You can Save & Activate the connection after the Integration Configuration.